volkovasystems/harden-mongo-server/docs/blueprint.md

 Acceptance checklist
 - One-liner onboarding (HTTPS) without PEM/IP: user downloads a flat, date-stamped zip (admin-YYYYMMDD.ovpn, viewer-YYYYMMDD.ovpn, db-*-YYYYMMDD.pem, db-ca-YYYYMMDD.pem); if a public URL cannot be created, the tool instructs the user to contact a human administrator (no fallback attempted).
+- VPN hardened by default (tls-crypt, AES-256-GCM/SHA256, TLS ≥1.2), rate-limited port, and stealth DROP on public interfaces; ICMP allowed only on VPN.
 - TLS required; x509-only; private CA; monthly renewal without downtime.
+- MongoDB uses WiredTiger; FCV pinned; maxIncomingConnections capped; per-source connection limits on 27017; App role has minimal DML (no DDL/index) and is IP-pinned; Admin ops occur over VPN.
 - Admin cannot read or change app data; App has read/write only to business DBs (new DBs auto-secured);
   Backup can dump only; Root has full control (use sparingly).
 - VPN installed and enabled; MongoDB and SSH accessible only over VPN by default; on EC2, OS firewall enforces VPN-only and SG guidance is provided/applied if opted.